-TESTAF, the technical standard for the pilot's watch, was officially presented to the public in the autumn of 2012, in the deliveries hangar of the Eurocopter company in Donauwörth.
+TESTAF, the technical standard for the pilot's watch, was officially presented to the public in the autumn of 2012, in the deliveries hangar of the Airbus Helicopter company (formerly Eurocopter) in Donauwörth.
 The advisory board set up for this purpose, consisting of recognised experts in aviation and the watch industry, will ensure the future continuous updating and technical advancement of the contents and test procedures.

-The team at SINN, led by Lothar Schmidt, of course immediately took on this challenge and met all requirements with flying colours after an intensive development phase.
+The team at Sinn Spezialuhren, led by Lothar Schmidt, of course immediately took on this challenge and met all requirements with flying colours after an intensive development phase.
 You hold the result in your hands today, the TESTAF-certified pilot's watch - a very special timepiece.